 Fair Housing

-1. Complaints: CCHA will respond to all complaints received from Applicants and tenants who believe that their rights under the Fair Housing Act have been violated.
-A written record of each complaint including the date, name of the person making the complaint, names of all people(s) involved, investigation of the facts, record of the hearing, and the final decision regarding the complaint will be maintained by CCHA.
+1. Complaints: HACC will respond to all complaints received from Applicants and tenants who believe that their rights under the Fair Housing Act have been violated.
+A written record of each complaint including the date, name of the person making the complaint, names of all people(s) involved, investigation of the facts, record of the hearing, and the final decision regarding the complaint will be maintained by HACC.
 Each complainant will be furnished a written notice of the decision or action taken.

 2. Applicants will be advised of their right to file a complaint with the HUD Fair Housing and Equal Opportunity Office.
-Information outlining how to file complaints with HUD is posted in the Applications and Assignments office and at all CCHA housing developments
+Information outlining how to file complaints with HUD is posted in the Applications and Assignments office and at all HACC housing developments

 IV.
 Leasing Policies